A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 +351 289 588 260

-A cheap spot (€37) with clean rooms and friendly staff.
-It is on a steep hill though, so not suitable for everyone.
-It is only 5 minutes’ walk from the old town and does have a small swimming pool on the roof.
+A cheap hotel (€37) with clean rooms and friendly staff.
+It is on a steep hill, though, so it is not suitable for everyone.
+It is only 5 minutes from the old town and does have a small swimming pool on the roof.

-On our lunchtime walk, we came across a fish spa, so decided, to give it a try. €10 for 15 minutes and you have new feet!
+On our lunchtime walk, we came across a fish spa, so we decided to give it a try. €10 for 15 minutes, and you'll have new feet!

 We then headed for the main beach and stopped at,